fbpx

 Open your garden

-The National Garden Scheme gives visitors unique access to over 3,500 exceptional private gardens in England, Wales, Northern Ireland and the Channel Islands and raises impressive amounts of money for nursing and health charities through admissions, teas and cake.
+For almost 100 years the National Garden Scheme has opened beautiful gardens for charity offering visitors access to 3,300 private gardens in England, Wales, Northern Ireland and the Channel Islands, raising money for nursing and health charities through admissions, teas and cake.

-Thanks to the generosity of garden owners, volunteers and visitors we have donated over £70 million to nursing and health charities and in 2023 donated £3.4 million to our beneficiaries including: Macmillan Cancer Support, Marie Curie, Hospice UK, Parkinson’s UK, Carers Trust and The Queen’s Nursing Institute.
+Thanks to the generosity of garden owners, volunteers and visitors we’ve donated over £77.8 million to leading nursing and health charities including Macmillan Cancer Support, Marie Curie, Hospice UK, Parkinson’s UK, Carers Trust and The Queen’s Institute of Community Nursing.
+In 2025 alone, we made a record donation of almost £3.9 million.

 You can help…

-Email [email protected], call us on 01483 211535 or contact your local volunteer team who will be able to answer your questions.
+You can email [email protected], call us on 01483 211535, or contact your local volunteer team who will be able to answer your questions.
+Or fill in the form below and one of the team will be in touch.

 A wonderful day out